 I've also put my marketing degree to use over the years in the fields of arts and entertainment, commercial hospitality and the fashion retail industry.

-But having seen first-hand through my family the devastating impact that a brain tumour can have, I can't imagine a more rewarding role than the one I have here as Director of Fundraising at The Brain Tumour Charity.
+But having seen first-hand through my family the devastating impact that a brain tumour can have, I can't imagine a more rewarding role than the one I have here as Chief Engagement Officer at The Brain Tumour Charity.

 Science changes lives.
 A theory born and proved in a laboratory can have the most extraordinary impact, if the results are used effectively.